See how FRAC worked to solve hunger by advancing bold and equitable policy: FRAC by the Numbers 2024

-By providing monthly benefits to eligible low-income people to purchase food, the Supplemental Nutrition Assistance Program (SNAP) plays a critical role in reducing hunger, malnutrition, and poverty, and improving family security, child and adult health, employment, and other outcomes.
+By providing monthly benefits to eligible people with low incomes to purchase food, the Supplemental Nutrition Assistance Program (SNAP) plays a critical role in reducing hunger, malnutrition, and poverty, and improving family security, child and adult health, employment, and other outcomes.

 Protect and Strengthen SNAP by Preserving Consumer Choice